 Head around the park to Brisbane Terrace and be prepared to be in awe as you drive, or walk, this stretch of road which is lined with Jacaranda trees planted by local work gangs in 1932.

 If you plan your visit the weekend when the Goodna Jacaranda Festival is on you are in for a purple themed family fun day and a fireworks display at night.
+(Note the 2020 festival was cancelled due to Covid).

 For a Jacaranda lookout experience head to Denmark Hill, make your way to the water tower and then climb up the ladder to the lookout on top of the water tank where you can enjoy 360 degree views of Ipswich and surrounding areas.
+(Note the water tower is closed for maintenance).